 People who have, or are expecting, children are often the very people who take a special interest in issues such as nutrition and health, the environment and the climate and their general behaviour, as role models, when it comes to their values and the future.
 For us, the need to face up to the responsibilities that come with being a parent raises our awareness for numerous issues, the response to which could impact on the wellbeing of our son, both now and in the future.

 As for us, we went from being a vegetarian couple (one for 20 years, the other for about 2 years) to being vegan parents because we wanted, as far as possible, to be authentic role models for our son Liam when it comes to all the aspects covered in this piece.
 To enable us to make sound nutritional decisions for the whole family, for example, we focused on the issue of healthy eating even more than we had done before.
-And when you really start exploring the subject, you discover that advertising campaigns asserting, for example, that milk gives you strong bones are every bit as unsound as the claim that meat is somehow vital to our wellbeing and that, in fact, a well-planned, balanced vegan diet, containing a rich variety of plant-based foods, not only gives you all the nutrients you need, but also is associated with important health benefits compared with an omnivorous diet and other vegetarian diets.
+And when you really start exploring the subject, you discover that advertising campaigns asserting, for example, that milk gives you strong bones are every bit as unsound as the claim that meat is somehow vital to our wellbeing and that, in fact, a well-planned, balanced vegan diet, containing a rich variety of plant-based foods, not only gives you all the nutrients you need, but also is associated with important health benefits.
 Examining these and other upbringing-related issues led us to start thinking more often and more deeply about the extent to which our actions actually reflect our values – that is, whether we can be authentic role models at all.
 So as vegetarians, we wondered what we would tell our son if he asked us why we reject the killing of animals for human consumption but support, through what we buy, the suffering of “milk cows”, “laying hens” and so on.
 What would we tell our son if he asked us why we have only gone so far even though we knew full well that the creation of animal products in general, and not only meat, poses a significant health risk to societies and is a major contributor to environmental and climate destruction as well as global hunger?
 Obviously, we wouldn’t be able to give him any answers that wouldn’t make us deeply uncomfortable, because this kind of consumer behaviour is of course totally and utterly incompatible with our values.
 Nonetheless, for quite some time, we both managed to somehow ignore some obvious but unpleasant truths.

 As a result of this long-overdue process of